laidlaw42/ForwardModelling/README.md

 # Forward Modelling
-Scripts for Lab on Forward modelling
+Scripts for lab on *forward modelling* techniques as outlined by Dr. David Bouetlier.

 ## Notebooks
 - Analytical 1D solution - Cooling of a dyke using the analytical solution.